Pronominal Verbs in Spanish: The Ultimate Cheat Sheet to Mastering Them Once and for All

-I know grammar terms are not important for everyone.
-Not all of you are getting ready for the DELE exam, but I am sure this post will come in handy when trying to have a conversation with your Spanish-speaking friends.
+I know Spanish grammar terms only matter to some people.
+Not all of you are getting ready for the DELE exam, but I’m sure this post will come in handy when trying to have a conversation with your Spanish-speaking friends.

-I can honestly tell you that you now know as much (or maybe even more) about pronominal verbs as an advanced native speaker, so be proud of yourself!
+I can honestly tell you that you now know as much (or maybe even more) about pronominal verbs as a native speaker, so be proud of yourself!

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.